 Above, we’ve explored a few cases where it’s wise to look into website analytics to see how your new or streamlined content performs.
 But there’s more you can discover!

 For example, with website analytics data, you can see what users do after they click on a search result.
 A click alone doesn’t necessarily mean that the content is valuable and relevant.
 That’s why you need to look at other metrics to learn how long users stay on the page, what links they click, and what actions they take.

 Another exciting thing that analytics can tell you is which pages users are on when they start their search.
 This can tell you a lot about the content’s value.
 For example, users may not find what they’re looking for on the page they’re currently on, so they start searching for more information.
 You can then take the necessary steps to optimize that page and provide users with the information they want.

-Ready to develop new content writing ideas for your company blog?
+Ready to develop new company blog ideas?

 Website visitors tell you precisely what they want and need through site search – that’s valuable information for any content marketer or site owner, served up on a silver platter.
 Be quick and use the knowledge you can gain by analyzing popular keywords, low CTR keywords, and no-results keywords to improve your content production and optimization efforts.

 Remember that good site search and good content always go hand in hand.
 Luckily, with AddSearch, you have all the essential data in one clear and intuitive analytics dashboard.
 As a Professional, Premium, or Enterprise user, you can also integrate with your web analytics tool to gain even more insights into how your content performs.

 Ultimately, combining the strengths of site search analytics and website analytics in developing new ideas for your company site and blog can help you deliver real value to users.